MicrosoftDocs/ATADocs/ATPDocs/deploy/download-sensor.md

 # Download the Microsoft Defender for Identity sensor

-This article describes how to download the Microsoft Defender for Identity sensor for your domain controllers.
+This article describes how to download the Microsoft Defender for Identity sensor for your domain controllers or AD CS / AD FS servers. <!--added ad cs ad fs-->

-## Add and download a sensor
+## Add a sensor and download sensor software

 1. In [Microsoft 365 Defender](https://security.microsoft.com), go to **Settings** and then **Identities**.
 For example: